top of page

 Image 1 – Tradingview Chart in Investopedia

-Majority of the Tradingview’s functionality is available for free users, which drives an insane amount of traffic.
-If a serious trader needs additional features such as multiple charts in one screen, or a customized timeframe (like 3 min or 7 min timeframe), they can opt for membership ranging from $15 to $60 (USD) per month.
+If a serious trader needs additional features such as multiple charts in one screen or a customized timeframe (like 3 minute or 7 minute timeframe), they can opt for membership ranging from $15 to $60 (USD) per month.

 Table of Contents